mounzer0/sudoku-react-challenge/README.md

 OCR accuracy depends on image clarity.
 Use:

 Well-lit scans

-Dark text on white paper
+Dark printed digits on white paper

-Avoid handwritten puzzles (unless clear)
+Avoid handwritten puzzles (unless clearly written)

+Prefer full 9×9 boards (partial ones are not supported yet)

 📂 Folder Structure

 src/
-  ├── components/       # Grid, Controls, OCRUpload, etc.
-  ├── utils/            # Sudoku logic, helpers
+├── components/       # Grid, Cell, Controls, OCRUpload ├── utils/            # Sudoku logic & helpers
 ├── App.tsx
 ├── SudokuBoard.tsx
 ├── SaveBoard.tsx

 👤 Author
 Name: Mounzer Ammar

-GitHub: github.com/mounzer0
+GitHub: @mounzer0

 🎯 Challenge Info
 This project was built as part of the NavyBits Internship Challenge.

-It demonstrates TypeScript proficiency, clean component architecture, OCR integration, and UI state management.
+It demonstrates:

+📦 TypeScript proficiency

+⚛️ Clean React component architecture

+🔍 OCR integration with tesseract.js

+💾 Persistent state with localStorage

+💡 UX features like hint, solve, validation, difficulty

+🧠 OCR Feature: Current Limitations & Notes
+The app includes an OCR (Optical Character Recognition) feature using tesseract.js to extract Sudoku puzzles from uploaded images.
+While functional, the current implementation has important limitations:

+⚠️ Known Limitations
+Requires a Full Board: OCR only works reliably when all 81 cells are filled.
+Boards with empty cells often fail.

+Grid Clarity is Critical: Works best with high-contrast, printed Sudoku boards.
+Shadows, angles, and handwriting can reduce accuracy.

+No Error Correction Yet: Misread digits (e.g., a 5 detected as 6) are not validated or corrected automatically.

+No Grid Detection: Assumes digits are arranged in a clean 9×9 grid.
+It doesn’t detect or align cell boxes from images.

+📸 Suggested Usage
+To get the best results:

+Use clean, printed Sudoku puzzles

+Take photos in good lighting, without shadows

+Avoid angles — keep the camera parallel to the paper

+Do not use stylized or handwritten numbers

+🚧 Future Improvements
+🧠 Add digit correction or validation after OCR

+🖼️ Support partial grids and handle blank cells

+🔍 Detect grid lines and align digits using OpenCV or Canvas

+📝 Allow user to manually confirm/adjust OCR result